-According to the MiSP website, mindfulness is an effective practice that improves health, well-being, and learning.
+According to mindfulness practitioners, mindfulness is an effective practice that improves health, well-being, and learning.
 Is there evidence to substantiate these claims?

-Last year The Atlantic published an article where they observed a classroom in New York City where mindfulness was being taught to teenage students, most of whom came from one of the most impoverished area of the city.
-The teacher began each class with a 5 minute mindfulness session, where he asserted that this practice would help to improve student concentration, behavior and overall well-being.
+The Atlantic published an article where they observed a classroom in New York City where mindfulness was being taught to teenaged students, most of whom came from one of the most impoverished areas of the city.
+The teacher began each class with a five-minute mindfulness session, and asserted that this practice would help to improve student concentration, behavior, and overall well-being.
 While some may see the concept of mindfulness as being something that high school students and teens can practice, others may have reservations that the idea may be too abstract for younger children.
-However, in recent years, there have been multiple studies conducted to help to substantiate the positive effects of mindfulness and its practice, including several in elementary school settings.
+However, in recent years, there have been multiple studies conducted to help to substantiate the positive effects of mindfulness and its practice, including in elementary school settings.

 Recent studies in mindfulness education with younger students

-In 2011-12, Mindful Schools conducted a study in conjunction with University of California, Davis, which involved nearly 1000 elementary school students spanning 3 separate Oakland, CA Elementary Schools.
+In 2011–12, Mindful Schools conducted a study in conjunction with the University of California, Davis that involved nearly 1,000 elementary school students across 3 elementary schools in Oakland.
 Throughout the course of the study, researchers monitored behavior in terms of attention, self-control, self-care/participation, and showing care for others.
-Across the board, elementary students in the “treatment” group scored higher than their peers in the “control” group.
-While some of the differences may have been too small to be statistically significant in some categories, in categories like attention and participation, there were significant benefits.
+Across the board, elementary students in the treatment group scored higher than their peers in the control group.
+While the differences seen in some of the categories measured may have been too small to be statistically significant, there were significant benefits in other categories, including attention and participation.

 The Future of Mindfulness in Education

-It’s clear from recent studies, integrating mindfulness into schools is an emerging facet of education.
+It’s clear from recent studies that integrating mindfulness into schools is an emerging facet of education.
 While some may be concerned about the religious roots of mindfulness, conferences and studies across the country have been able to implement mindfulness study in a secular way.